Resolving the phase of a Dirac topological state via interferometric photoemission

 where $|\psi_2|^2\sim0.3$ is the intensity contribution of QP2 and $\left|1/A\right|^2\sim1.75$ (see Methods).
 In order to reconstruct $\cos(\Delta\phi)$, both the one-path and the two-path measurements are needed, highlighting the importance of the ability to turn ON/OFF the interference.

-The interferometric measurement was performed independently for each of the two circular LE polarizations ($\sigma_\pm$), and the reconstructed $\cos(\Delta\phi_-)$ and $\cos(\Delta\phi_+)$ are shown in Fig.~\ref{fig:4_phase}(a-b).
+The interferometric measurement was performed independently for each of the two circular LE polarizations, and the reconstructed $\cos(\Delta\phi_-)$ and $\cos(\Delta\phi_+)$ (for $\sigma_-$ and $\sigma_+$ LE polarizations, respectively) are shown in Fig.~\ref{fig:4_phase}(a-b).
 We first focus on the interferometric data obtained with $\sigma_-$ polarized LE pulse, in panel (a).
 Notably, the $\cos(\Delta\phi_-)$ signal shows a clear sign change across the band center (marked in green), in agreement with a $\sim\pi$ phase shift across the resonance.
 Here we directly resolve this phase jump as it follows the band dispersion in energy and momentum, confirming our energy-momentum resolved interferometric scheme.
+An equivalent phase reconstruction is obtained with linearly polarized LE excitation (Supplementary Section \ref{SM:linear_LE}), demonstrating that the interferometric reconstruction does not rely on CD.

 Next, we look at the data for $\cos(\Delta\phi_+)$ in Fig.~\ref{fig:4_phase}(b).
-Surprisingly, we see a different symmetry pattern: Whereas for $\sigma_-$ the pattern was symmetric, with the zero crossing along the Dirac band lines, here with $\sigma_+$ LE polarization, the $\cos(\Delta\phi_+)$ is anti-symmetric, with the maximum signal following the band line, while the zero crossing is at momentum $k\sim0$.
+Surprisingly, we see a different symmetry pattern: Whereas for $\sigma_-$ the pattern was symmetric, with the zero crossing along the Dirac band lines, here with $\sigma_+$ LE polarization, the $\cos(\Delta\phi_+)$ is anti-symmetric, with the maximum signal following the band line, while the zero crossing is at momentum $k_y\sim0$.
 We note however, that if we take a phase $\pi$-step which is shifted by $\pi/2$ relative to the previous case, then the cosine of this phase will be maximal on the resonance energy, and always positive.
 This can explain the fact that the maximum $\cos(\Delta\phi)$ is now on the band, but not, however, the change from symmetry to anti-symmetry.

+The markedly different symmetry of the $\sigma_-$ and $\sigma_+$ interferograms indicates that the phase difference between the two circular polarizations contains information beyond the resonant phase jump alone.
+We therefore define the phase dichroism,

+which captures the polarization-dependent contribution to the measured phase.
+As shown in Supplementary Section~\ref{SM:second_order}, the contribution of the reference arm, QP2, cancels in this quantity, such that $\Delta\phi_{\rm CD}$ isolates the phase accumulated in the optical coupling to the Dirac intermediate state.

+The wavefunction of a Dirac surface state is characterized by the spinor phase $\theta(\textbf{k}_\parallel)$, which encodes its helical spin- and orbital-angular-momentum texture\cite{PhysRevB.82.045122}, see Fig.~\ref{fig:4_phase}(g).
+Notably, the optical transition amplitudes inherit this phase structure, leading to